Rental Assistance Program

 7. Can I refer other tenants to this program?

 Yes you can, but the rental unit must be in Boxborough.
-Please provide tenants with Wendy Abetz's contact information.
+Please provide tenants with Wendy Trinks's contact information.
 She will then provide the tenant with an application and review the process.

 8. Can I refer other landlords to this program?

 Yes, you can.
 We are looking to work with more landlords who own property in Boxborough.
-Please provide them with Wendy Abetz's information.
+Please provide them with Wendy Trinks's contact information.